aditya-r-m/twisty-polyhedra/README.md

 The contained defnitions can be extended to create variants for other platonic solids or even completely new 3D permutation puzzles with crazy structures!

 ### Demo
-Refer to the following link for the demo & instructions, https://aditya-r-m.github.io/twisty-polyhedra
+Refer to the following link for the demo & instructions: https://aditya-r-m.github.io/twisty-polyhedra

 ### Requirements